lantiga/pytorch2c/README.md

 # pytorch2c

+**NOTE: this project is currently under being reworked; instead of graph traversal, it will be based on the new tracing functionality being implemented in PyTorch as of 0.2.0+ **

 A Python module for compiling (static) [PyTorch](http://pytorch.org) graphs to C (relying on TH and THNN).

 PyTorch2c inspects the computation graph and emits C code that performs the same computation.
 As long as a network is static (i.e. the graph doesn't change dynamically) it should produce a C source file that links to TH and THNN and can be compiled stand-alone.
 Interestingly, compiled graphs can be tested automatically by comparing what PyTorch produces to what the compiled code produces, given the same input.